Put down the textbook… and read this: A Love Letter for the College Students

 Books piled up in a stack beside you.
 Nodding off to the glow of the computer screen.
 Neon strips of highlighter scraped across your forehead, leftover not from a raging highlighter party the night before but rather the all-nighter spent spooning Shakespeare term papers and mind-rattling interpretations of Samuel Beckett’s best works.

 Some of you are halfway through.
 Knees sunk deep in the muds of history power points and audio projects.
 Stammering in the mirror before you give that final speech in class tomorrow.
 Still muddling through the differences between el & usted.
 Nosotros & Vosotros.

 Some of you are stocking up on caffeine fixes and 5-Hour Energy drinks before the storm hits.
 A storm of finals worth 60% of your grade.
 12-pagers that will have you crawling into the light of the morning, turning your study guide into a white flag to wave and surrender.

 You’ll make it.

 I know it.
-I can promise that there are lights & lanterns & the promise of hot summer nights at the end of your tunnel.
+I can promise that there are lights & lanterns & the promise of cold winter nights cuddled by the fire at the end of your tunnel.
 Perhaps it won’t be the grace of a love letter but the grace you’ll gain from the sound of the last book shutting.
 The sound of the last pages shuffling out from the printer and into your professor’s mailbox.

 Remember to breathe.
 To eat.
 To sleep, if you can.
 Curl up on the couch in the campus center if that’s what it takes.
-Blast Macklemore while you slug a chai latte you so deserve.
+Blast Holiday music while you slug a gingerbread latte you so deserve.
 And, on the nights where 1am comes quicker than shoppers to Best Buy on Black Friday, be the one to text your friends, “Diner.
 2am.
 I’ll drive.”